openbridge/embedded-api/README.md

 >  }
 >```

 Product 57 only has one stage called sp_settlments.
 Generally it is not necessary to use make an advanced history request when the product only has one stage, but for example simplicity we will mock one for this product.
 Taking our payload from the basic history request above we will add the 2 fields needed.
+The datetime must be a date in the future at least 15 minutes after the time of submission for history reques.

 > ```json
 > {